bookmark_borderGo up for Glory by Bill Russell

 In the beginning Simmons tries to answer the question of whether Bill Russell or Wilt Chamberlain was the better player.
 Simmons is a self-confessed Celtics fan and has never made a secret of it.
 So it’s fair to ask whether he can even answer that question objectively.
 His Celtics fandom comes through here and there, and it’s not surprising that his verdict is clearly in favor of Russell.
 For all his commitment to Russell and the Celtics, however, he is able to justify this argumentatively.
 Wilt doesn’t come off too well in many places here.
 However, this does not only apply to him in The Book of Basketball.

 After Russell and Wilt, there is a little NBA history lesson.
-Bill Simmons spans from the beginnings of the NBA to the league as it is today – although this is no longer current, as this edition of the book was published in 2010.
+Bill Simmons spans from the beginnings of the NBA to the league as it is today.
+Although this is no longer current, as this edition of the book was published in 2010.
 This fact is interesting at some points throughout the book, for example when Simmons describes Dirk Nowitzki, who was still considered a loser at the time.
 A year after the book was published, he led his Dallas Mavericks to the first title in franchise history.

 In another chapter, Simmons has a list of records that he considered more or less eternal.
 Two of them have since been broken.
 The Golden State Warriors won 73 games in the 2015-16 season, though Simmons didn’t imagine in 2010 that the then valid Chicago Bulls record (72 games in the 1995-96 season) would ever be broken.
-He also thought George McGinnis’ record of 422 turnovers in a season – then still in the ABA – was reasonably safe at the time, but James Harden, who had 464 turnovers in the 2016/17 season, had other plans.
+He also thought George McGinnis’ record of 422 turnovers in a season – then still in the ABA – was reasonably safe at the time.
+But James Harden, who had 464 turnovers in the 2016/17 season, had other plans.
 Russell Westbrook also had more than McGinnis in the same season with 438 turnovers.

-After a shorter chapter on MVP trophies, which Simmons says were dubious to ridiculous, comes the main part of the book, which begins with the chapter “The Hall of Fame Pyramid.”
+After a shorter chapter on MVP trophies, which Simmons says were dubious to ridiculous, comes the main part of the book.
+It begins with the chapter “The Hall of Fame Pyramid.”
 Here Bill Simmons first addresses what changes he would like to make to the Hall of Fame.
 He then ranks – in descending order – what he considers to be the best NBA players of all time.
 He goes into such detail about each player that as a reader you can learn quite a bit about the history of the NBA and its greatest stars.
-This ranking list alone takes up pages 287 to 626, which shows how much effort and research Simmons put into this.
-Again, it should be noted that the book came out in 2010 and a lot has changed since then.
-LeBron James, who had not won a title at that time, finds himself ranked 20th here.
-Today, he is considered by most experts to be one of the top two or three NBA players of all time.

 Simmons then wraps up this long book by ranking the best teams of all time and putting together a team he would pick to take on a team of aliens and save the world in the process.